 For additional reviews of “The Foreign Corrupt Practices Act in a New Era”

-See here ”[the book] should become one of the standard texts for any FCPA compliance practitioner, law student studying the FCPA or anyone else interested in anti-bribery and anti-corruption.
+See here ”[The FCPA in a New Era] should become one of the standard texts for any FCPA compliance practitioner, law student studying the FCPA or anyone else interested in anti-bribery and anti-corruption.
 It should be on your FCPA library bookshelf”

 See here - ”Mike Koehler’s new book is probably the best book we’ve read about the FCPA. [...]
 For those wanting a pair of ‘FCPA goggles’ no book is, in our opinion, better.”

-See here – “If you care about the rule of law [the book] is one of the most important books you can read – to learn how it is being eroded.
+See here – “If you care about the rule of law [The FCPA in a New Era] is one of the most important books you can read – to learn how it is being eroded.
 Professor Koehler’s book … is a must read for people who care about law reform.”